How To Get a UK Buy-to-Let Mortgage As A Non-UK Resident

 What Property Types Work Best?

 Still unsure?
-We help Brits worldwide choose properties that match their goals — whether you want hands-off monthly income, long-term capital growth or both.
-Let us help you.
+We help people around the world choose properties that match their goals, whether you want hands-off monthly income, long-term capital growth or both.
+Book a free chat with our experts here.

 Can’t Be Bothered With All This?

 Totally fair.
-That’s literally what we’re here for.
+That’s exactly what we’re here for.

-At Expat Property Investments, we specialise in helping British expats across the UAE, Switzerland, Australia, Qatar, Saudi Arabia, Canada, the US, Singapore, Hong Kong and many more places invest in UK property without the stress.
+At Expat Property Investments, we specialise in helping British expats and non-UK nationals in the UAE, Switzerland, Australia, Qatar, Saudi Arabia, Canada, the US, Singapore, Hong Kong and many more places invest in UK property without the stress.

 We manage the entire purchase process.

 Put simply, you get the property & profit.
-We handle the problems.
+We handle the admin, the tenants and the headaches.

-If you want to chat through your situation and get some free guidance, book a free discovery call with our managing director here:👉 Book a call now here
+If you want to chat through your situation and get some free guidance, book a free strategy call with our team here.